-During the 2010 debate on the New START Treaty, many Senators expressed concerns about Russian nonstrategic nuclear weapons.
-They noted that these weapons were not covered by the new treaty, that Russia possessed a far greater number of these weapons than did the United States, and that Russia's nonstrategic nuclear weapons might be vulnerable to theft or sale to other nations seeking nuclear weapons.
-At the same time, during the 2010 debates prior to the completion of NATO's new Strategic Concept, analysts and government officials raised many issues about U.S. nonstrategic nuclear weapons.
+During the 2010 debates prior to the completion of NATO's new Strategic Concept, analysts and government officials also raised many issues about U.S. nonstrategic nuclear weapons.
 These debates focused on questions about whether NATO should continue to rely on nuclear weapons to ensure its security and whether the United States should continue to deploy nonstrategic nuclear weapons at bases in Europe.
 Many of the discussions that focused on Russian nonstrategic nuclear weapons and many of those that focused on U.S. nonstrategic nuclear weapons reached a similar conclusion-there was widespread agreement about the need for further cooperation between the United States and Russia in containing, controlling, and possibly reducing nonstrategic nuclear weapons.
-The 112th
+The 112th Congress reiterated its support for this agenda, when in

-&lt;sup>73 For a more detailed discussion of Indian, Pakistani, and Chinese nuclear weapons, see Alexander, Brian and Alistair Millar, editors, Tactical Nuclear Weapons, op cit.
+114 For a more detailed discussion of Indian, Pakistani, and Chinese nuclear weapons, see Alexander, Brian and Alistair Millar, editors, Tactical Nuclear Weapons, op cit.
+See also, Toshi Yoshihara and James R. Holmes, eds.
+Strategy in the Second Nuclear Age (Washington, DC: Georgetown University Press, 2012).